ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/vivarium_versus_other_model_types/index.rst

 The above table provides an illustration of the simulant attributes that might be included in a Vivarium microsimulation.
 This particular example is pulled from a microsimulation of antenatal nutritional supplementation effects on birthweight and child-growth failure.
-As you can see, the simulant listed here has attributes covering demography, risk factors (e.g., *did the mother/birthing person received iron and folic acid (IFA) supplementation during pregnancy?*), causes (e.g., *what is the probability of child simulant having protein energy malnutrition (PEM)*), and mortality (e.g., *is the simulant alive or dead at this given timestep?*).
+As you can see, the simulant listed here has attributes covering demography, risk factors (e.g., *did the mother/birthing person received iron and folic acid (IFA) supplementation during pregnancy?*), causes (e.g., *what is the probability of child simulant having protein energy malnutrition (PEM)?*), and mortality (e.g., *is the simulant alive or dead at this given timestep?*).

 By using microsimulation, we probabilistically assign the above attributes heterogeneously across individuals within the simulated population.